1 / 50

 36 / 50

-A. Preparing the shipping papers, inspecting the cargo, and properly securing the cargo
+A. Weighing the cargo, properly securing the cargo, and delivering the cargo

 You must make sure the truck is not overloaded and the cargo is balanced and secured before each trip.